Igalia/meta-webkit/README.md

 The purpose of this layer is:

-  * To ship a WebKitforWayland recipe.
+  * To ship a WPE recipe.
   * To provide WebKit2GTK+ recipes newer or different than the ones included in oe-core.
     For example, people with releases older than jethro can use this layer for easily building WebKit2GTK+.
 And people using jethro can use this layer to get more